-But what exactly does the term Apple Certified Refurbished mean?
-And should it matter to you, as someone who is looking to buy a refurbished piece of technology?
-RefurbMe tries to answer your questions.
+But, what exactly does the term Apple Certified Refurbished mean?
+And should it matter to you, as someone looking to buy a refurbished piece of technology?
+Keep reading to know more.

 What Does Apple Certified Refurbished Mean?

-The definition of Apple Certified Refurbished is a refurbished product that has gone through Apple’s in-house refurbishment testing process.
+An Apple Certified Refurbished device is a refurbished product that has gone through Apple’s in-house refurbishment testing process.
 A product with the Apple Certified stamp is tested and certified by Apple itself, ensuring it meets the company’s functional standards and the device looks like new.

-These products will also arrive in a plain white box with the Apple Certified Refurbished logo on the front and the packaging will include the relevant documentation.
-Like all refurbished products, supply is short, though Apple gives a guarantee of availability once it has received your full payment.
+These products will also arrive in a plain white box with the Apple Certified Refurbished logo on the front, and the packaging will include the relevant documentation.
+Like all refurbished products, supply is usually short, though Apple guarantees availability once it has received your full payment.

-Apple is both the refurbisher and the merchant since it can put the refurbished products, either in its online store or in a retail store.
-Price comparison websites such as RefurbMe have the permission to list these products.
+Apple is both the refurbisher and the merchant since it can put the refurbished products in its online store or a retail store.
+Price comparison websites such as RefurbMe (that’s us!) have permission to list these products.
 For example, check these compared refurbished iPhones sold by Apple on our platform:

-Only Apple itself is able to sell Apple Certified Refurbished products with the specific label.
-It ensures that Apple itself has tested the product to its own highest standards.
+Only Apple itself is able to sell Apple Certified Refurbished products with this specific label.
+It ensures that the company has tested the products to its own highest standards.
 Thus, they are fully functional and almost indistinguishable from a brand-new model.
 A device refurbished by Apple is always graded with an excellent cosmetic condition.

-Other, third-party retailers will have their own certified refurbished processes, however.

-For example, many of the third-party refurbished retailers that RefurbMe works with also put their products through rigorous testing.
-Gazelle, Mac of All Trades, and GameStop are some of the leading retailers that we have partnered with and they pride themselves on the steps that they take in testing their refurbished products.
+For example, many third-party refurbished retailers we work with also put their products through rigorous testing.
+Gazelle, Mac of All Trades, and Decluttr are some of the leading merchants we have partnered with.
+They pride themselves on the steps they take in testing their refurbished products.